openPMD/openPMD-standard/STANDARD.md

                  writing the *cylindrical* components of the vectors.
                  Here `recordName` is a sub-group.
-The components `x`, `y`, `z` (or respectively `r`, `t`, `z`) are data sets of `scalar` fields.
+The components `x`, `y`, `z` (or respectively `r`, `t`, `z`) are data sets of `scalar` meshes.
     - examples:
-      - `/data/fields/F/`
+      - `/data/meshes/F/`
         - `x`
         - `y`
         - `z`
-      - `/data/fields/F/`
+      - `/data/meshes/F/`
         - `r`
         - `t`
         - `z`

-### Mandatory attributes for each `field record`
+### Mandatory attributes for each `mesh record`

-The following attributes must be stored additionally with the `fieldName` (which is a data set attribute for `scalar` or a group attribute for `vector` fields):
+The following attributes must be stored additionally with the `meshName` (which is a data set attribute for `scalar` or a group attribute for `vector` meshes):

   - `geometry`
     - type: *(string)*
-    - description: geometry of the mesh of the field record, right-handed coordinate systems are imposed
+    - description: geometry of the mesh of the mesh record, right-handed coordinate systems are imposed
     - allowed values:
       - `cartesian`: standard Cartesian mesh, the standard order of axes indexing